Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 facility or health care provider if the health facility or health care provider itself is authorized to obtain the test results, the agent or employee provides patient care, and the agent or employee has a need to know the information in order to conduct the tests or provide care or treatment.

-procures, processes, distributes, or uses:
+health care professional that procures, processes, distributes, or uses:

 (A) a human body part from a deceased person with